Jonathan-R-Anderson/nullchan/README.md

 	pipenv run python bootstrap.py

-Next, to run the development server, type `pipenv run python storestub.py &` followed by `pipenv run flask run`, and point your web browser at http://127.0.0.1:5000 to view your new Maniwani installation.
+Next, to run the development server, type `pipenv run python storestub.py &` followed by `pipenv run flask run`, and point your web browser at http://127.0.0.1:5000 to view your new Nullchan installation.
 If you ever want to wipe the database clean, that's currently handled by removing `test.db` (and the `uploads` directory if you uploaded anything) and re-running the bootstrap.py script.